Admission of First-Year Students: College for Women

 Academic Requirements for Admission

 St. Catherine University operates on a rolling admission basis, which means that applications are processed as they are received.
 Students are considered for admission upon completion of the junior year and on the basis of a high school transcript letter(s) of recommendation, an essay or personal statement, and test scores.
-(NOTE: Reporting ACT or SAT test scores for admission will be optional for first-year applicants applying for admission Fall 2021 or later, except in specified circumstances.*) Students will be notified of the admission decision within four weeks after the application file is complete and has been evaluated by the Admission Committee.
+(NOTE: Reporting ACT or SAT test scores for admission is optional for first-year applicants applying for admission Fall 2022 or later, except in specified circumstances.*) Students will be notified of the admission decision within three weeks after the application file is complete and has been evaluated by the Admission Committee.
 The University begins notifying applicants of offers of admission no later than October 15.
 In order to complete their application file, students must send the following to the Office of Admission: